Conversion Optimisation Strategy & Poker

 Poker is a game of strategy and just like conversion optimisation unless you have a clear strategy you are sure to lose.

 When I was optimising a major poker website and app I decided I needed to get under the skin of the average player.
 One of the ways I did this was by learning to play poker and joining competitor sites to compare the user experience.
-As I became more experienced at the game of poker I realised that there are many lessons that can be applied to conversion optimisation strategy from the game of poker.
+As I became more experienced at the game, I realised that there are many lessons that can be applied to conversion optimisation strategy.

 Understand the basic rules: